elfsternberg/go-swagger-tutorial/docs/Part_02.md

 Open up your editor and find the file `restapi/configure_timeofday.go`.
-In your `swagger.yml` file you created two endpoints and gave them each an `operationId`: `TimekPost` and `TimeGet`.
-Inside `configure_timeofday.go`, you should find two corresponding assignments in the function `configureAPI()`: `TimeGetHandlerFunc` and `ClockPostHandlerFunc`.
+In your `swagger.yml` file you created two endpoints and gave them each an `operationId`: `TimePost` and `TimeGet`.
+Inside `configure_timeofday.go`, you should find two corresponding assignments in the function `configureAPI()`: `TimeGetHandlerFunc` and `TimePostHandlerFunc`.
 Inside those function calls, you'll find anonymous functions.

 I want you to take those anonymous functions, cut them out, and paste them into a new file inside the `timeofday/` folder.
 You will also have to create a package name and import any packages being used.
-Now your file, which I've called `timeofday/handlers.go`, looks like this:
+Now your file, which I've called `timeofday/handlers.go`, looks like this (note that you'll have to change your import paths as you're probably not elfsternberg.
+Heck, _I'm_ probably not elfsternberg):

 ```
 <<handlers.go before implementation>>=